jobream/List-of-Learning-Resources/README.md

 - [GraphQLExplorer](https://lnkd.in/g9vh2bn) -Github GraphQL Explorer
 - [APIS and documentation](https://lnkd.in/gWjAsSp) -For Github REST APIs, the best resource is the documentation
 - [Github tutorial](https://youtu.be/BCQHnlnPusY)
+- [Learn Git Branching](https://learngitbranching.js.org/) - "Learn Git Branching" is the most visual and interactive way to learn Git on the web.

 ## Learn regular expressions <img src="https://img.icons8.com/officexs/16/000000/regex.png"/>